On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Radar signal processing

 \subsection{Clutter Covariance Estimator}

-Another strength of the Kronecker-separable covariance model is the ability to estimate each component separately, thereby reducing the overall computational complexity.
+Another strength of the Kronecker-separable covariance model is the ability to estimate each covariance component separately, thereby reducing the overall computational complexity.
 Each covariance component's sparsity enables us to efficiently estimate the clutter second-order statistics using subspace methods, such as \ac{MUSIC} \cite{stoica2005spectral}.
 As it is customary in radar literature, the sensing observations are collected in the cube $\YY =\left\{[\yy_{1,v},\dots,\yy_{I,v}]\right\}_{\forall v}\in \mathds{C}^{\Mbs \times I \times V}$.
-The next step would be applying a target cleaning method, such as constant false alarm rate masking \cite{rohling2007radar} or GoDec \cite{zhou2011godec}, to erase the targets from $\YY$, thereby avoiding their identification as part of the clutter.
-However, under the assumption that $\delta^2_\textrm{cl}$ far exceeds all $\alpha_l^2$, the clutter covariances can be estimated without the need for any target cleaning.\footnote{It is important to note that, in the presence of non-homogeneous clutter, the texture may drop below a target's amplitude in its vicinity, making target cleaning necessary.
-We reserve the investigation of this scenario for future work.} This follows from the fact that a target echo is point-like and thus contributes only a rank-one component to the received data, whereas clutter is spatially and temporally extended, occupying multiple range–Doppler bins with significantly higher power \cite{richards2010principles}.
+The next step would be applying a target cleaning method, such as constant false alarm rate masking \cite{rohling2007radar} or GoDec \cite{zhou2011godec}, to erase the targets from $\YY$, thereby avoiding their identification as part of the clutter. \review{The clutter subspace here dominates the sample covariance: this is ascribed to the point nature of the target, whereas clutter is spatially and temporally extended, occupying multiple range–Doppler bins with significantly higher power \cite{richards2010principles}.
 As a result, the sample covariance matrix is dominated by the clutter subspace, and the target contribution appears only as a small rank-one perturbation, to which MUSIC is known to be robust \cite{stoica2002music}.
-The spatial sample covariance is computed as
+For this reason, clutter covariance can be estimated without applying explicit target cleaning.
+On the other hand, it is important to note that, in the presence of more complicated sensing scenarios, such as non-homogeneous clutter or extended targets, target cleaning is necessary. } The spatial sample covariance is computed as

 The \ac{MUSIC} pseudo-spectrum of the $s$-th stream is then computed as

 where $ \boldsymbol{\Gamma}_{\normalfont{\textrm{sp}}}=[\boldsymbol{\lambda}_{{\normalfont{\textrm{sp}}},1}\dots,\boldsymbol{\lambda}_{{\normalfont{\textrm{sp}}},\Mbs-L}]\in \mathds{C}^{\Mbs \times \Mbs-L}$ contains the eigenvectors associated to the $\Mbs-L$ weakest eigenvectors of $\mathcal{B}_{\normalfont{\textrm{sp}}}$, i.e., its noise subspace.
 The peaks of $P(\psi)$ represent the estimated clutter directions, denoted by $\hat{\psi}_n$.
 By substituting this into \eqref{B_s_eq}, we obtain the estimated spatial covariance matrix,denoted as $\widehat{\BB}_{\normalfont{\textrm{sp}}}$.
 We once again start the estimation of the temporal covariance matrix by computing its sample counterpart, that is